Kitura/Swift-Kuery/README.md

 let grades = Grades().foreignKey(grades.course, references: courses.name)
 ```

-And create a multi-column primary key (if not set in the column as for `Grades.id`):
+Create a multi-column primary key (if not set in the column as for `Grades.id`)

 ```swift
 grades.primaryKey(grades.id, grades.course)
 ```

-To create the table in the database, do:
+Create the table in the database:

 ```swift